Reclaim VAT you’ve paid on goods and services bought in the UK on or before 31 December 2020.

 - £35 for claims for a whole calendar year, or the remainder of a calendar year if this is less than 3 months

 Evidence needed for claims

-You must scan invoices and attach the scans to your claim if the amount of any invoice is equal to or exceeds:
+You must attach copies of all invoices to your application form if the amount of any invoice is equal to or exceeds:

 - £200 for fuel bought

 You do not need to send any paper invoices or other documents to HMRC to support your claim.
 But you must keep the originals of all invoices, whatever the amounts, as HMRC may ask for them when authorising your claim.

 HMRC has to deal with your claim within specified time limits:

 |Time since HMRC received your claim||What HMRC must do|

 |Within 4 months||Send you a decision about your claim.
 If a decision cannot be made more information can be requested from you.
 You must provide it within 1 month|